 School of Nursing

-Prof. Lisa Garsman, Generic B.S.N., Program Director, Prof. Patricia Ahearn, R.N. to B.S.N., Program Director
+Dr. Lisa Garsman, Generic B.S.N., Program Director, Prof. Patricia Ahearn, R.N. to B.S.N., Program Director

-Upper Division RN to BSN Program - offered at the Englewood Cliffs Campus.
+Upper Division RN to BSN Program - offered at the Bergen County Campus.
 This program is open to any eligible student who already possesses a diploma or associate degree as a registered nurse.
 This program equips graduates with a breadth of knowledge, skills, and values from both general and professional education.
 Graduates are prepared for generalist professional practice in a variety of settings and provided with a foundation for graduate education in nursing.